IvanBongiorni/GAN-RNN_Timeseries-imputation/README.md

 # GAN-RNN_Timeseries-imputation

+Author: Ivan Bongiorni

-## WORK IN PROGRESS
+## Description

-The goal of this project is the implementation of multiple configurations of a Recurrent Convolutional Seq2seq model for the imputation of time series data.
+The goal of this project is the implementation of multiple configurations of a **Recurrent Convolutional Seq2seq** neural network for the imputation of time series data.
 Three implementations are provided:

 0. A "Vanilla" seq2seq model.
 0. A GAN (Generative Adversarial Network), where an Imputer is trained to fool an adversarial Network that tries to distinguish real and fake (imputed) time series.
-0. A partially adversarial model, in which the both Loss structure of previous models are comined in one: an Imputer model must reduce true error Loss, while at the same time try to fool a Discriminator.
+0. A partially adversarial model, in which both Loss structures of previous models are combined in one: an Imputer model must reduce true error Loss, while at the same time try to fool a Discriminator.

 Their performance the models and their ensembles is then compared, together with simpler imputation methods for comparison.